-Despite the lack of well-organised and large scaled studies towards seasonal agricultural workers, who, in comparison with the general population, hold the lowest social mobility and higher poverty rates, it is a well-known fact that seasonal agricultural workers experience many social, financial and health-related problems that differ from those in the general population^{1,2}.
+Despite the lack of well-organised and large scaled studies towards seasonal agricultural workers, who, in comparison with the general population, hold the lowest social mobility and higher poverty rates, it is a well-known fact that seasonal agricultural workers experience many social, financial and health-related problems that differ from those in the general population.
 Moreover, agricultural female workers invariably have more responsibilities in every family and social activity than men and accordingly greater healthrelated problems.
 Female agricultural workers are responsible for both agricultural work and housework.
-Female workers try to fulfil the daily needs of the family members, on the one hand, and gestate, give birth, experience the postpartum period and take care of the children as well as work to contribute to the family's income, on the other^{3,4}.
-A report prepared by the International Labour Organization specified the seasonal agricultural female workers' problems as low education level, lack of social insurance, housework and agricultural activities together, and lack of paid work5.
+Female workers try to fulfil the daily needs of the family members, on the one hand, and gestate, give birth, experience the postpartum period and take care of the children as well as work to contribute to the family's income, on the other.
+A report prepared by the International Labour Organization specified the seasonal agricultural female workers' problems as low education level, lack of social insurance, housework and agricultural activities together, and lack of paid work.

 To improve the quality of health services in Turkey, reform initiatives have been adopted and implemented since the 1960s and were further accelerated in 2004.
-In this context, reproductive health services have been improved; however, these improvements have not been applied to all at-risk groups6.
-Seasonal agricultural workers form one of these risk groups6.
+In this context, reproductive health services have been improved; however, these improvements have not been applied to all at-risk groups.
 Seasonal agricultural workers form one of these risk groups.
 As in other regions of the world, seasonal agricultural labour is a major area of employment in Turkey.
-Of the total 25 million people in the Turkish workforce, 5.4 million are employed in the agricultural sector, approximately half of whom are seasonal agricultural workers7.
-Seasonal agricultural workers migrate primarily from the eastern and south-eastern Anatolia regions to meet the labour needs of the Western regions8.
+Of the total 25 million people in the Turkish workforce, 5.4 million are employed in the agricultural sector, approximately half of whom are seasonal agricultural workers.
+Seasonal agricultural workers migrate primarily from the eastern and south-eastern Anatolia regions to meet the labour needs of the Western regions.
 The aim of the present study is to determine reproductive health outcomes of seasonal agricultural female workers in rural areas of Eskisehir and to compare such identified outcomes with the country-wide data.